 Private vehicles for airport transfers.

-The best available twin-sharing lodge for accommodation during the trek is
+The best available twin-sharing lodge for accommodation during the trek.

 Kanchenjunga Conservation Area permits.